Radiotherapy of the brain (fractionated)

-Radiotherapy uses high-energy rays to destroy tumors and other diseases of the brain.
+Radiotherapy uses high-energy rays to destroy tumors and other diseases.
 Radiation works by damaging the DNA inside cells and makes them unable to divide and grow.
-Beams of radiation are aimed at the brain by a machine outside your body.
-Radiotherapy uses low dose beams to treat the tumor and a margin of normal cells surrounding the target area to prevent recurrence.
+Radiotherapy uses low dose beams to treat the tumor and a margin of normal cells surrounding the target area to prevent regrowth.
 The type and amount of radiation that you receive is carefully calculated during a number of therapy sessions.
-Over time, the abnormal cells die and the tumor may shrink.
-Normal healthy cells can also be damaged by radiation, but are able to repair themselves more easily.
-The goal of radiotherapy is to maximize the damage to abnormal cells and minimize the exposure to normal cells.
+Over time, the abnormal cells die and the tumor shrinks.
+Normal healthy cells can also be temporarily damaged by radiation, but are able to repair themselves.
+The goal of radiotherapy is to maximize the damage to tumor cells and minimize injury to normal cells.

 What is fractionated radiotherapy?

 The benefits of radiation are not immediate but occur with time.
 Aggressive tumors, whose cells divide rapidly, tend to respond quickly to radiation.
 Over time, the abnormal cells die and the tumor may shrink.
 Benign tumors, whose cells divide slowly, may take several months to a year to show an effect.